SzoDavid/dnd-map/README.md

   - Description (optional)
   - Map (optional)
   - Coordinates (Define a rectangle using pixel coordinates where this place is located on the parent map, optional)
-  - Is it discovered (Makes you able to disallow people to veiw places that were not yet discovered)
+  - Is it discovered (Makes you able to disallow people to view places that were not yet discovered)
- - Set places' discovered state in an admin page
+ - Admin interface for adding, editing, removing settlements, and toggle buttons for quickly changing discovered state

 ## TODO's

 - [X] Display information of places
-- [ ] Admin interface
+- [X] Admin interface
 - [ ] Add css
 - [ ] About page
 - [ ] Deploy project